-Battlefield V is going to change the way the series approaches player customization options, according to the official reveal.
+Battlefield V is going to change the way the series approaches player customization options, according to the official reveal and our time spent with some of the devs.
 While the multiplayer focus has always been the most traditional appeal of the Battlefield franchise, alterations to the way that developer DICE is handling player choice will see the series really embrace having its soldiers look and feel different from each other.

-Now, Battlefield V will push those visuals much further.
+Now, Battlefield V will push those visuals much further with what's called The Company system.
 The process of Battlefield V customization will see players given the option to alter the look of their soldiers, weapons, and vehicles, and the depth of this system sounds as though it will be much more extensive than most games within the genre offer.
+It's where where players reap the benefits of their progression in Battlefield V's "Combined Arms" co-op mode, traditional multiplayer, and all their challenges from the "Tides of War" live service.
 Players can select the gender of their soldier, alongside the style of their helmet, and even change the way they put on face paint before they go into battle.
 Fashion won't be left behind either, with soldiers getting a whole gamut of options ranging from bulletproof vests, tanktops, and even leather jackets, all in-line with the World War II aesthetic in Battlefield V.

 Weapon enthusiasts will also be impressed by Battlefield V customization.
 A given weapon will have anywhere between five to seven different changeable parts.
 This will include stocks, muzzles, and different sights, and is being implemented with the design goal of having no two players look alike during the game's Conquest mode.
 From the sounds of it, players will be able to create an arsenal that feels like their own while still operating within the constraints of the game's balance parameters.